bkjaya2020/smathstudio-docker/README.md

-# Docker image of SMath Studio pre installed
+# Docker image of SMath Studio pre-installed

 A docker image installed with Stable SMath Studio 0.99.7030